openwisp/openwisp-docs/tutorials/mesh.rst

     :target: ../_images/mesh-network-topology.gif

-In June 2023, we introduced a new feature to the Network Topology module of OpenWISP, enabling the automatic collection of network topology data from mesh interfaces for visualization purposes.
+In June 2023, we introduced a new feature to the Network Topology module of OpenWISP, enabling the automatic collection of *mesh network topology* data from for visualization purposes.

 Setting up this feature is beyond the scope of this tutorial, but we provide pointers to demonstrate its usefulness and guide you in finding